NimahCodes/folakemi-umar-submission/README.md

 [See codes](https://github.com/NimahCodes/folakemi-umar-submission/blob/main/book/views.py)

-## Question 3.2
-3.2 Write another function that will print the author’s name and all the books he wrote.
+## Write another function that will print the author’s name and all the books he wrote.
 For all the authors we have in the database.
 Like this:

 Leo Tolstoy: “War and Peace”, “Anna Karenina”, “Resurrection” Alexandre Dumas: “The Three Musketeers”, “The Count of Monte Cristo”